Laboratory Safety Manual - Chapter 02: Laboratory Safety Plan

 Demographic Data

-Provide pertinent demographic information about the Principal Investigator, including position title, department, email address, after hours phone number, person responsible for safety in absence of PI, lab phone number, after hours phone number, and email address.
+Provide pertinent contact information about the Principal Investigator, including their position title, department, email address, work phone number, and after-hours phone number.
+Also specify the person responsible for safety when the PI is absent, their work phone number, after-hours phone number, and email address.

 The after-hours number can be a home phone number, cell phone number, or pager.
-First responders (EHS, UNC Public Safety, and Chapel Hill Fire Department) will use it to contact the PI or the Safety Supervisor in the event of an emergency after hours or on weekends.
+First responders (EHS, UNC Police, and Chapel Hill Fire Department) will use it to contact the PI or the Safety Supervisor in the event of an after-hours or weekend emergency.

 Employee Information and Training